New York Birds: A Comprehensive Guide to Native and Migratory Species

 –John Bull, 1964

-photo of breeding Snowy Egret
+photo of Snowy Egret

 Snowy Egret (Egretta thula)